By Seniorlink on Apr 8, 2021 5:46:52 PM

 Not all mental health services are close by or easy to access, but there are still resources that older adults can turn to for help.
 With the rise of telehealth, more accessible treatment options are available, and the existence of a variety of approaches to therapy increases the odds that your loved one will find a form of treatment that works for them.
 With effective mental health care and the support of loved ones and caregivers, older adults can gain the resources to manage even the most challenging, life-altering situations.

 Need help caring for an aging loved one?
-Learn more about Seniorlink’s support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about Seniorlink’s coaching and support program for caregivers of Medicaid-eligible friends and family members.